GouravJn/statlib/README.md

 ```
 # Usage
-To computer the Arithmetic mean of a set of numbers for example,
+To compute the Arithmetic mean of a set of numbers for example,

 ```
 //create the list of numbers